 Binary ASCII Description 0 INS_INACTIVE IMU logs are present, but the alignment routine has not started; INS is inactive.
 1 INS_ALIGNING INS is in alignment mode.
-2 INS_SOLUTION_NOTGOOD The INS solution is still being computed but the azimuth solution uncertainty has exceed 2 degrees.
+When in this status, the user can move to initiate the kinematic alignment or send a SETINITAZIMUTH command.
+This status also shows if the IMU status is not valid.
+The IMU status is given in the RAWIMU and RAWIMUS logs.
+See Section B.2.11 on page 63.
+2 INS_SOLUTION_NOT_GOOD The INS solution is still being computed but the azimuth solution uncertainty has exceed 2 degrees.
 The solution is still valid but you should monitor the solution uncertainty in the INSCOV log.
-You may encounter this state during times when the GPS, used to aid the INS, is absent. ^a 3 INS_SOLUTION_GOOD The INS filter is in navigation mode and the INS solution is good.
+You may encounter this state during times when the GPS, used to aid the INS, is absent.
+3 INS_SOLUTION_GOOD The INS filter is in navigation mode and the INS solution is good.
 6 INS_BAD_GPS_AGREEMENT The INS filter is in navigation mode, and the GPS solution is suspected to be in error.
 This may be due to multipath or limited satellite visibility.
 The inertial filter has rejected the GPS position and is waiting for the solution quality to improve.
 7 INS_ALIGNMENT_COMPLETE The INS filter is in navigation mode, but not enough vehicle dynamics have been experienced for the system to be within specifications.